-- Citigroup in the successful defense of a $7.5 billion arbitration with Abu Dhabi Investment Authority;
+- the successful defense of a $7.5 billion arbitration with Abu Dhabi Investment Authority; and

-- Citigroup in the trial of Terra Firma's claim that it was defrauded by Citigroup into buying the music company EMI plc.
-Terra Firma sought $8 billion in damages;
+- the trial of Terra Firma’s claim that it was defrauded by Citigroup into buying the music company EMI plc.
+Terra Firma sought $8 billion in damages.

-- Charter in connection with various programming agreements, including in a broad review of its programming agreements with TV networks that carry live sports events and a carriage dispute litigation brought by Fox News arising out of the Time Warner Cable transaction;
+- Charter in connection with various programming agreements, including in a broad review of its programming agreements with TV networks that carry live sports events and a carriage dispute litigation brought by Fox News arising out of the Time Warner Cable transaction.

 - Comcast in a carriage complaint brought by EstrellaTV.

-- The National Music Publishers' Association, Inc. (NMPA), the Songwriters Guild of America and the Nashville Songwriters Association International in a trial in the Library of Congress resulting in the setting of advantageous new rates and terms for the mechanical license under Section 115 of the Copyright Act - the first contested rate proceeding in the music industry in almost three decades;
+- National Music Publishers’ Association (NMPA), the Songwriters Guild of America and the Nashville Songwriters Association International in a trial in the Library of Congress resulting in the setting of advantageous new rates and terms for the mechanical license under Section 115 of the Copyright Act.

 - Time Warner Cable in a trial defeating a carriage access complaint brought by Wealth TV as well as in a proceeding in which it prevailed in a carriage complaint brought by MASN.